Technical specification of the Temporal Validation Impact framework

 The Observer Visibility Gap:

-The Survival Equation: The central engine of the framework, visualizing how Saturation, Temporal Validation, and Structural Resistance create a "Volume of Persistence."
+Core Temporal Validation Model: The central engine of the framework, visualizing how Saturation, Temporal Validation, and Structural Resistance create a "Volume of Persistence."

 Context-normalized reach accounting for era-specific conditions: